aws-samples/amazon-cloudfront-log-analysis/lab1-serveless-cloudfront-log-analysis/README.md

 <details>

-<summary>Please review the values in the following fields/columns</summary>
+<summary>Click to expand to review the values in the following fields/columns</summary>

 |Field Name|Description|type
 |---|----|---|